 Even if you're an experienced rider but haven't ridden in a while, a refresher course is a good idea.
 Classes are available for all skill levels.

 Last, remember safety gear.
-You'll need to invest in a helmet, gloves, and other protective clothing.
+You'll need to invest in a helmet, gloves, jacket, boots, and other protective clothing.
 In addition to protecting you in a crash, the right gear will help shield you from the elements.